ray-project/kuberay/apiserver/JobSubmission.md

 --header 'Content-Type: application/json'
 ```

-You can validate job deletion by looking at the Ray dashboard (jobs pane) and ensuring that it was removed.
+You can validate job deletion by looking at the Ray dashboard (jobs pane) and ensuring that it was removed